 The Renewal Corporation will implement the following measures with respect to parking.
 Parking will be restricted to specific designated areas as determined as the work progresses and will be chosen to avoid close proximity to existing waterways.
-All construction personnel will park in designated staging areas as shown in Figure B2 in Appendix B.
+All construction personnel will park in designated staging areas.